rust-lang/rfcs/text/0000-sized-hierarchy.md

       the presence of other size trait bounds.
 - [Sized, DynSized, and Unsized][blog_dynsized_unsized] is very similar and a major inspiration for this proposal.
-It has everything this proposal has except for `RuntimeSized` and all the additional context an RFC needs.
+It has everything this proposal has except for `RuntimeSized` and `DynRuntimeSized` and all the additional context an RFC needs.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions